19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 24/02/2015]

+[Act 34 of 2016 wef 25/03/2016]

-(4A) Where an approved international shipping enterprise incurs a loss on any sale or assignment referred to in subsection (1)(g) in any basis period falling, in whole or in part, within the tax exempt period, that loss shall only be deducted against the gains derived from another sale or assignment referred to in subsection (1)(g) in that same basis period, and the balance of the loss shall not be available as a deduction against any other income.
+(4A) Where an approved international shipping enterprise incurs a loss on any sale or assignment referred to in subsection (1)(g) or (m) in any basis period falling, in whole or in part, within the tax exempt period, that loss shall only be deducted against the gains derived from another sale or assignment referred to in either subsection (1)(g) or (m) in that same basis period, and the balance of the loss shall not be available as a deduction against any other income.

 [29/2012]

+[Act 34 of 2016 wef 25/03/2016]

 (5) Section 13A(2), (2A), (4), (5), (7), (8) and (9) shall apply to an approved international shipping enterprise, except that any reference to a shipping enterprise shall be read as a reference to an approved international shipping enterprise.